-A Pollinator's Life: Bees, Bats, and Birds

-Investigate life cycles and the diversity of life through the honeybee, bat, and hummingbird; our most important pollinators that support agricultural and natural systems.
-Through exploration centers and learning activities, discover the benefits of these animals and how environmental changes impact life cycles.

-INSTRUCTOR-LED OUTREACH

-THIRD GRADE (5) anywhere

-Discover the importance of animal adaptations for survival during this non-stop adventure including a migration survival flight and an interactive experience with skins, skulls, and scat discovery tables!
-Native American Knowledge and Know How Explore Native American understanding of the environment through stories.
+A Pollinator's Life: Bees, Bats, Birds, and Butterflies Investigate life cycles and the diversity of life through the honeybee, bat, hummingbird, and butterflies, our most important pollinators that support agricultural and natural systems.
+Through hands on learning activities, discover the benefits of these animals and how environmental changes impact life cycles.
+THIRD GRADE Ecosystems and Animal Adaptations Discover the importance of animal adaptations for survival during this nonstop adventure including a migration survival flight and an interactive experience with skins, skulls, and scat discovery tables!
+Native American Knowledge and Know-How Explore Native American understanding of the environment through stories.
 Understand their cultural impact and contributions to Georgia and the United States.
 Discover the tools and technology various Native American groups utilized in their daily lives.
-FOURTH GRADE GEFANS Extreme Weather Through the Discovery Dome film Force Five, learn how meteorologists and hydrologists work together to predict tornadoes hurricanes and how they prepare communities for these natural disasters.
-Use various scientific instruments to collect data and make predictions for future weather patterns.
-The Civil War and its Impact on Georgia Discover how the Civil War impacted Gwinnett and surrounding communities through exploration of technology, communication, and daily life on the battlefield and the home front.
+FOURTH GRADE What's Eating You?
+Ecosystems, Food Chains, and Food Webs Uncover how diverse plant and animal ecosystems affect the flow of energy required to keep the systems balanced and how pollution can disrupt this delicate system.
 STEAM Exploration: Simple Machines and the American Revolution STEAM concepts were crucial factors leading to America's victory in the Revolution.
 Educators in period attire demonstrate simple machines and period technology.
 Hands-on experiences replicate activities groups like the Daughters of Liberty and tradespeople adopted to support the call for independence.

-FIFTH GRADE GEAK World War I Impacts Georgia: Trenches, Tactics and Technology Educators in period attire explore the causes and impact of World War I on Georgia through technology and food preservation.
+FIFTH GRADE World War I Impacts Georgia: Trenches, Tactics and Technology Educators in period attire explore the causes and impacts of World War I on Georgia through technology and food preservation.
 Interact with special floor maps to understand the various nations involved in the Great War.
 Analyze various harmful and beneficial microbes that impacted soldiers and those at home and discover new technologies that emerged from the conflict.
 Classification Station!

 Through hands-on discovery and teamwork, develop a model that illustrates how plants and animals are sorted into nine classification groups, use scientific tools to investigate the physical characteristics of each group, and role play scenarios that demonstrate the differences between inherited versus acquired traits.
+SIXTH GRADE Meteorology and Hydrology Learn how meteorologists and hydrologists work together to predict tornadoes and hurricanes and how they prepare communities for these natural disasters.
+Using various scientific instruments, collect data and make predictions for future weather patterns.